korawica/data-modeling/docs/index.md

     T --> [*]
 ```

+## Transform Spec

+A table structure for keeping transformation spec for any transform that use
+on the ETL/ELT process.

 ## Metadata

+A metadata keeps all schema structure of any data that able to store.

 ### Domain

-### Transform Spec
+### Structure

-The table structure for keeping transformation spec for any transform that use
-on the ETL/ELT process.

-### Control Framework
+## Control Framework